 Citrus trees aren’t only good for your body – they’re good for your mind too.
 Several studies have been conducted into the effects of plants and nature in general on mental health, especially in recent years.
 Many of these studies have proven the cognitive benefits of not only existing around but also interacting with houseplants.

 To get the most out of these benefits, make sure you continually interact with your citrus tree.
 Find joy in caring for them and take the time to make them look good.
-This will add to their ornamental value while also increasing a sense of accomplishment.
+This will add to their ornamental value while increasing a sense of accomplishment.

 9) Citrus Trees May Boost Your Productivity